Nandkishor01/Pax-Music/README.md

 # Pax-Music
-An music app that scraps music from multiple popular platforms like Spotify, Apple music, Qobuz,Tidal,Dezzer,Jiosavvan etc
+An music app that scraps music from multiple popular platforms like Spotify, Apple music, Qobuz, Tidal, Dezzer, Jiosaavan etc